FelinaHildebrand/MobiLipid/README.md

 4. Table with the mean CCS bias for each lipid class-adduct combination over all correction functions with the same number of lipids used to generate the function (starting with: “CCS_bias_mean_all_functions”)
-5. Table with corrected CCS values for each lipid and each correction function (starting with: “Corrected_CCS_values”)
+5. Table with corrected CCS values and CCS bias after correction for each lipid and each correction function (starting with:
+    “Corrected_CCS_values”)
 6. Table with mean corrected CCS values for each lipid and all correction functions with the same number of lipids used to generate the function (starting with: “Corrected_CCS_values_mean”)

+## Citation

+Please cite the following publication if you use MobiLipid in your
+workfolw: